-Stockholder Proposals to Be Considered for Inclusion in the Company's 2015 Proxy Statement principal executive offices located at 3520 Kraft Rd, Suite 300, Naples, Florida 34105, no later than December 31, 2014.
+Stockholder Proposals to Be Considered for Inclusion in the Company's 2016 Proxy Statement

+Proposals of stockholders intended to be included in the proxy statement and form of proxy relating to our 2016 Annual Meeting of Stockholders must be received at the Secretary of the Company at the Company's principal executive offices located at 3520 Kraft Rd, Suite 300, Naples, Florida 34105, no later than December 29, 2015.
 In addition, all proposals will need to comply with Rule 14a-8 of the Securities Exchange Act of 1934, which lists the requirements for inclusion of stockholder proposals in company-sponsored proxy materials.
 The Corporate Governance Committee will review proposals submitted by stockholders for inclusion at our next annual meeting of stockholders and will make recommendations to our Board on an appropriate response to such proposals.